James P. Maher: Career

+Congress

 Maher was an unsuccessful candidate for election to the Sixty-first Congress in 1908.
 He was elected as a Democrat to the Sixty-second and to the four succeeding Congresses (March 4, 1911 – March 3, 1921).
 He served as chairman of the Committee on Expenditures in the Department of Labor (Sixty-third through Sixty-fifth Congresses).
 He was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress.

+Later career

 After leaving Congress, Maher entered the real estate business in Brooklyn.
 He later moved to Keansburg, New Jersey, where he continued in real estate.
 In 1925, Keansburg employed a borough manager to oversee the local government's day to day operations, and reduced the size of its town council from five members to three.
 Maher ran successfully for a seat on the council, and was the top vote getter among the candidates.
 Upon taking office in January 1926, Maher was chosen to serve as mayor.
 He served until March 1927, when voter dissatisfaction with a significant increase in the municipal budget and the taxes to fund it led to his recall.
 In 1937, Maher was an unsuccessful candidate for the town council.